 Peel and dice your potatoes.

-Then cook until fork tender.
+Then boil on high heat until fork tender.

 Add your seasoning and aromatics to the crushed potatoes.